joergmlpts/nature-id/README.md

 ### Option -l, --label_probabilities_only

-Options `-l` and `--label_probabilities_only` switch from the taxonomic hierarchy view to a flat list of labels and their probabilities.
+The `-l` and `--label_probabilities_only` options switch from the taxonomic hierarchy view to a flat list of labels and their probabilities.
 The output with this option looks like this:

 ![Solidago_velutina_ssp_californica.jpg](/plant_images/Solidago_velutina_ssp_californica.jpg)